Living Sober Sucks By Mark A. Tuschel

 Continued from Home page......

 Yes, sobriety does suck,,,, but I can’t go back.
-I have been sober for over 3 years without a relapse.
-I am the healthiest I have ever been, I have more money than I have ever had, but I’m bored and I miss drinking.
+I have been sober for over 4 years without a relapse.
+I am the healthiest I have ever been, but I’m bored and I miss drinking.
 I am at least honest about this.
 I want to drink.
 In fact, I probably could start drinking again and lead a relatively successful, productive and happy life.
 However I am quite certain that I would go right back to the level of drinking and drunken behavior I exhibited before I quit.
 I am also certain that I would get even worse over the years.
-My health would deteriorate, my brain would shrivel, my alliteration would become garbled, my communication skills would flounder, my finances would be literally pissed away and I would most likely become an even more obnoxious asshole.
+My health would deteriorate, my brain would shrivel, my diction would become garbled, my communication skills would flounder, my finances would be literally pissed away and I would most likely become an even more obnoxious asshole than I am now.
 Therefore, as I weigh out the pro’s and con’s, I feel that I am better off sober, but being sober still sucks.
 That’s just how it is for me.

 These are my thoughts and reflections after 1 year 2 years and 3 years of sobriety.
 I still would like to get drunk and escape.
 When I start feeling the temptation to drink, I get pretty scared.
 I don‘t know if I will ever start drinking again.
 If I do, I‘m fucked!
 Anyway,,,, here‘s a list of good things and bad things.
 It’s kind of like a balance sheet.
 These lists were each written on or near the anniversary date, they have not been changed or updated.
 By not editing or changing the lists, I can look back and understand where I need improvement and hopefully see what I’ve done right, as well as what I‘ve done wrong.